abdul-ak413/wordpress-demo/README.md

     - Wordpress app
     - The Wordpress app will be deployed by a user with a kube-config file that only has access to the wordpress namespace
     - The Wordpress app will be deployed by a different user with a kube-config file that has port-forwarding access in the wordpress namespace to expose the wordpress Cluster ip service
-    - Golang app with an API
+    - Golang app with an API (Incomplete - Golang API has minimal functionality as explained in the installation notes)
         - The API will grab data for wordpress posts from the Wordpress MySQL database
         - The API image will be a locally built docker image, therefore the image pull policiy will be never for the pod running the API